Justin Fields: College career

-Georgia (2018)
+Georgia

-2018 season

 In his true freshman season at Georgia in 2018, Fields served as the backup to starting quarterback Jake Fromm.
 In Georgia's season opener against Austin Peay, Fields made his debut in the second quarter and started the second half.
 He completed seven of eight passes on the day, including a 10-yard touchdown pass to Isaac Nauta in the 45–0 victory.
 On September 29, against Tennessee, he had five carries for 45 rushing yards and two rushing touchdowns in the 38–12 victory.
 In a late-season 66–27 rout of UMass, Fields threw two touchdown passes and ran for another on the ground, finishing with 121 passing yards and 100 rushing yards.

 During the 2018 season, Fields saw action in 12 games, totaling 328 passing yards, four passing touchdowns, 266 rushing yards, and four rushing touchdowns.
 Following Georgia's loss to Alabama in the 2018 SEC Championship Game, Fields announced his intent to transfer to Ohio State.

-Ohio State (2019–2020)
+Ohio State

 Fields, who would normally be required to sit out for one year due to NCAA transfer rules, sought a waiver to be able to play immediately for Ohio State.
 Fields enlisted the help of attorney Thomas Mars, who helped secure immediate eligibility for several transfers from Ole Miss in 2018, including quarterback Shea Patterson.
 Mars and Fields argued that Fields should be granted a waiver for immediate eligibility due to an NCAA guideline that waives the waiting period for athletes with "documented mitigating circumstances that are outside the student-athlete’s control and directly impact the health, safety and well-being of the student-athlete."
 Fields was subject to an incident at Georgia in which a Bulldogs baseball player allegedly used a racial slur against Fields.
 This was believed to be the main incident constituting Fields' claim of "mitigating circumstances", although the full contents of the waiver request were never made public.
 On February 8, 2019, Fields was granted immediate eligibility for the 2019 season by the NCAA.